input-output-hk/Certification-working-group/Agendas/ST-vesting.md

 product is a vesting service <br>
 users is allowed to test the smart contract by submitting transactions to the blockchain emulator.<br>
-TOE for this evaluation will only focus on the API engine that used by ?? <br>
 The product consists of the following components: <br>
+the validator script, the transaction catalog, testing harness, test runner, build system, CI runner<br>
-the validator script, the transaction builder, testing harness.
+TOE for evaluation consists of the validator script, the transaction catalog and the test harness.

 1.5 TOE Overview <br>